Ra77a3l3-jar/tinyShell/README.md

 These child processes run concurrently, with data flowing through pipes from one to the next.
 The parent process manages all children and waits for them to complete.

+### Signal Handling

+The shell handles signals to improve user experience:

+**Ctrl+C (SIGINT)**: The parent shell process ignores SIGINT using `signal(SIGINT, SIG_IGN)`, so pressing Ctrl+C won't exit the shell.
+However, child processes use default signal handling with `signal(SIGINT, SIG_DFL)`, allowing you to stop running commands without killing the shell.

+**How it works**:
+1. When you press Ctrl+C, the kernel sends SIGINT to all processes in the foreground process group
+2. The shell ignores it and stays running
+3. Child processes receive it and terminate normally
+4. The parent cleans up and shows the prompt again

 ### Input Parsing

 The shell uses `strtok_r()` to split your input into separate words (tokens):